 During my recent trips to Ireland, I took many landscape images.
 I actually didn’t anticipate it, but the stunning scenery lit a fire in me.
 I couldn’t put the camera down.
 And fortunately, my hosts, Jim and Jane Deady, graciously put up with my camera craze.

 To take the images I relied on two Nikon DSLRs, a D200 and a D700.
 The D700 is a full-frame camera capable of superb results.
 Still I have to say that the older D200, can produce a mean ass file, closely rivaling the D700.
 Everything was shot in RAW + Jpeg.
 I use 3 principal lenses: a Nikon 14-24, a Nikon 24-70, and a Nikon 70-300.

 My Ireland landscapes are divided into 2 groups.
-Please note that these are large files and will take a moment to load.
-The first set of images comes from a region called the Connemara, which lies in the west of Ireland.
+Please note that these are large PDF files and will take a moment to load. (see info on PDF below) The first set of images comes from a region called the Connemara, which lies in the west of Ireland.
 It is fairly mountainous country, and home to many wonderful lakes.
 The second set was taken on the Beara Peninsula, which lies on the southwest coast of Ireland, across the water from the Ring of Kerry.
 This is a rugged, coastal community of picture-perfect small towns.

 I also have a series of landscape images taken on Martha’s Vineyard.
 This series and the Connemara photographs were shown in 2010 as a one-man exhibit in Connecticut.
 Hope you enjoy them.
 Vineyard